bluemelov1/KomplRechnernetze/README.md

 The postprocessor, is designed to handle special configuration files for the use cases DHCP and BGP.
 When the postprocessor detects a configuration syntax for any of the services, it initiates a special treatment.
 These configurations, despite included in the configuration.nix file, follow a different syntax and require special considerations during creation.
 The mapping for these transformers is integrated into the code and relies on templates equipped with placeholders.
 These templates are stored in the following dictionaries in this repository: '/bgpTemplates' and '/dhcpTemplates'.
 When information is detected, it is immediately injected into the template.
 To guarantee a functioning syntax for the services, all lines lacking values are removed at the end of the process.
 Similar to the main transformer, these templates require a functional VyOS configuration.

-The reason why we splittet these cases from the mainprocessor are the different mapping language requirements for these configurations.
+The reason why we splitted these cases from the mainprocessor are the different mapping language requirements for these configurations.
 For instance, unlike pure Nix config syntax, DHCP and BGP syntax can contain repeated sections requiring unique mapping treatment and programming logic like loops in a mapping language.
 Furthermore the needed values for DHCP need to change the representation style of the subnet mask from '/24' to '255.255.255.0' or calculate a broadcast address from the given network address and the subnet mask.

 After all the processing stages, the main file combines all the configurations into a single string and exports it to the 'configuration.nix'.